waynecarter/simple-intelligence/service/README.md

 - **Summarization:** Condenses text into a shorter version
 - **Translation:** Converts text between languages
 - **Text Embedding:** Converts text into numerical vectors for machine learning
+- **Moderation:** Identifies and flags inappropriate or harmful content in text

 ### Demo Videos